How to Use Contentful with Astro: Complete Guide

 Fetching Data for Dynamic Pages

-For individual blog post pages, use getStaticPaths to generate routes at build time:
+For individual blog post pages, use getStaticPaths to generate routes at build time.
+This is the static generation path, which is Astro's default behavior:

 ---